 But you ought to know that’s it’s going to be a lot of hard work, the payback will be very little for a long time, and even after a few years you may just be making pocket change.
 Having said that, I’d like to introduce you to just a few of the ways in which you can monetize your blog.

 Personally, I’ve been writing websites and blogging on various topics for close to 10 years now.
 It’s only in the last year or so that I actually began to earn a living doing what I love.

 The classic way to monetize your blog is with Google Adsense advertising revenue.
-Head on over to http://adsense.google.com to apply, and use the easy tools to design your own blocks of advertising.
-There’s a variety of shapes and sizes on offer, but stick to either the classic banner shaped leaderboard or the rectangular 363×280 block.
-These are the positions and style I’ve found over the years to produce the best results:
+Head on over to adsense.google.com to apply, and use the easy tools to design your own blocks of advertising.
+There’s a variety of shapes and sizes on offer, but stick to the Responsive size, which tends to produce the best results.

 The concept of an affiliate link is that you encourage your readers to purchase either in a particular store or a particular product, and in return you get a percentage of the sale.
 Amazon is perhaps the most famous and easiest to start with, primarily because no matter what you’re promoting you’re bound to find it for sale on Amazon.